Teachers2021-08-23T10:17:47-04:00

 Antony Brin-Piley

 As a glass artist, Antony Brin-Piley divides his time between Canada and the United-States where he has established strong bonds with his public followers.
 He specializes in the borosilicate glass flameworking technique.
 Gifted with an open mind and a budding creativity, he produces unique and colorful pieces that are simultaneously functional and decorative.
 His passion for glass and his whimsical artistic approach will undoubtedly intrigue more than one.
-Since the fall of 2019, he has taught at Espace VERRE including the Flameworking 1 and 2 courses.
+At Espace VERRE, he teaches the Flameworking 2 course.

 Annie Cantin